 …because there could be real power in a show that forthrightly addresses issues of race, sexuality, and masculinity in a way that forces us to rethink our assumptions and become aware of the contexts in which we live in the United States.

 But this promotional video does give me pause because so much of the interaction between the characters is provocative in a way that doesn’t seem to reveal anything beyond the superficial.
 Obviously, it’s hard to tell anything from a 10-minute promotional video, but with dialogue like “take it” and “wrong color” and (apparently) cliche situations like bashings and thug fetishes this could be terribly exploitative, rather than progressive.
 There’s an illusion of depth here that suggests that the producers haven’t seriously considered who each of these men are.

-For the show to truly do what it seems to be setting out to do, it will have to really take seriously the realities and unique circumstances that produced each of these individuals.
+For Skin Deep The Series to truly do what it seems to be setting out to do, it will have to really take seriously the realities and unique circumstances that produced each of these individuals.
 And that means being really honest rather than just provocative.

 Posted by tlewisisdope on December 11th, 2012 :: Filed under Sexuality,Television

 Tags :: black gay, black sexuality, Black SGL men, gay television, masculinity, patriarchy, race, racism, sexuality, SGL, Skin Deep

 You can leave a response, or trackback from your own site.